aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-text-manipulation/_index.md

 ---
-title: Aspose Page Text Tutorial: Add Text in PostScript with Java
+title: 'How to Generate Text in PostScript Using Aspose.Page for Java'
 linktitle: Text Manipulation - PostScript
 second_title: Aspose.Page Java API
 description: Aspose Page text tutorial showing how to add text to PostScript documents with Java, including Unicode strings and custom fonts for dynamic generation.